savadev/sys_admin_scripts/README.md

 Please note rsync is required (comes with most linux distros and mac).

 For remote servers rsa key authentication will be required.

+## **clean_temp_directories.py**
+A script for cleaning out marked directories.

+The script requires the same settings.json file from above and uses the `tempDirectories` property to know which directories to target for clean up.